ccoutant/dwarf-locations/chapter2-diffs.md

     This index is relative to the value of the `DW_AT_addr_base` attribute of the associated compilation unit.
     <span class="add">The address obtained is treated as an address in the default address
-    space and pushed onto the stack.</span>
+    space and the corresponding memory location is pushed onto the stack.</span>

 1. `DW_OP_breg0`, `DW_OP_breg1`, ..., `DW_OP_breg31`
     The single operand of the `DW_OP_breg<n>` operations provides a signed